vanhoangkha/Networking-fundamentals/Day42_SYSLOG.md

 SYSLOG LOGGING LOCATIONS

 - **CONSOLE LINE**
-    - SYSLOG messages will be displayed in the CLI when connected to the DEVICE via the CONSOLE port.
-By DEFAULT, all messages (Level 0-7) are displayed
+    - SYSLOG messages will be displayed in the CLI when connected to the DEVICE via the CONSOLE Cổng.
+By Mặc định, all messages (Level 0-7) are displayed
 - **BUFFER**
     - Syslog messages will be saved to RAM.
-By default, ALL messages (Level 0-7) are displayed
+By Mặc định, ALL messages (Level 0-7) are displayed
 - **VTY LINES**
     - SYSLOG messages will be displayed in the CLI when connected to the DEVICE via Telnet/SSH (coming in a later video).
-Disabled by default.
+Disabled by Mặc định.

 - **EXTERNAL SERVER**
     - You can configure the DEVICE to send SYSLOG messages to an external server

-** SYSLOG SERVERS will listen for messages on UDP PORT 514 **
+** SYSLOG SERVERS will listen for messages on UDP Cổng 514 **

 ---

-SYSLOG CONFIGURATION
+SYSLOG Cấu hình

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a5321bcf-d149-4a3d-82a2-197426cf484a)